 CADS Levels 1, 2, 3 & 4

-Whistler Adaptive provides the CADS Level 1 Course and Certification for our active Ski & Snowboard Program volunteers and staff.
+Whistler Adaptive provides the CADS Level 1 training session & evaluation as well as Certification for our active Ski & Snowboard Program volunteers and staff.
 CADS instructor certification teaches you about 3-track skiing, 4-track skiing, visually impaired skiing, sit-skiing, and various teaching aids.
 It is the base certification for working or volunteering in our alpine programs.
 Learn more about the CADS course curriculum on their website.